aws-samples/amazon-kinesis-data-analytics-apache-flink-server-sent-events-sse/README.md

 # Ingest Server-Sent Events (SSE) using Amazon Kinesis Data Analytics with Apache Flink

 Server-Sent Events (SSE) allows clients to receive updates from an HTTP server connection.
-This sample shows how to connect to an SSE endpoint and ingest that data into an <a href="https://aws.amazon.com/kinesis/data-streams/">Amazon Kinesis Data Streams</a> stream which flows into <a href="https://aws.amazon.com/kinesis/data-firehose">Amazon Kinesis Data Firehose</a> which stores the data in <a href="https://aws.amazon.com/s3/">Amazon S3</a>.
+This sample shows how to connect to an SSE endpoint using an <a href="https://aws.amazon.com/kinesis/data-analytics/">Amazon Kinesis Data Analytics</a> application using Apache Flink.
+As the events arrive they are published to an <a href="https://aws.amazon.com/kinesis/data-streams/">Amazon Kinesis Data Streams</a> stream then in this sample we simply store the event data in <a href="https://aws.amazon.com/s3/">Amazon S3</a>.

 ## Architecture
 <img alt="Architecture" src="./images/ServerSentEvents.jpg" />